andrewbriand/cse599g1-final/index.md

 ## Problem Statement

 Ultimate Tic-Tac-Toe is played on a board composed of 9 standard 3x3 Tic-Tac-Toe boards arranged in a 3x3 grid.
 The goal of the game is to win 3 of these standard 3x3 Tic-Tac-Toe boards such that they form a row of three in the grid before the opponent does.
-You can play Ultimate Tic-Tac-Toe against yourself or with a friend here to help you understand the rules: https://ultimate-t3.herokuapp.com/local-game.
+A good explanation of the rules can be found here: https://ultimate-t3.herokuapp.com/rules.

 ## Related Work

+I have personally created several AI to play ultimate tic tac toe without deep learning in the past.
+I used my best one for evaluation at the end of the project.

+There is a leaderboard for Ultimate Tic-Tac-Toe AIs at https://www.codingame.com/multiplayer/bot-programming/tic-tac-toe/leaderboard.
+This is where I collected data for the project.

+There is a paper by Bertholon et al. \[2\] which provides an optimal strategy for a _different_ variant of Ultimate Tic-Tac-Toe in which players can play in boards already won by themselves or the opponent.
+I know of no solution to the variant I tackle in this project.

 ## Methodology